Wolf3s/xbmc4xbox-python/python/Doc/howto/logging.rst

 handlers, as normal.

 A do-nothing handler is included in the logging package:
-:class:`~logging.NullHandler` (since Python 2.7).
-An instance of this handler could be added to the top-level logger of the logging namespace used by the library (*if* you want to prevent an error message being output to ``sys.stderr`` in the absence of logging configuration).
+:class:`~logging.NullHandler` (since Python 3.1).
+An instance of this handler could be added to the top-level logger of the logging namespace used by the library (*if* you want to prevent your library's logged events being output to ``sys.stderr`` in the absence of logging configuration).
 If all logging by a library *foo* is done using loggers with names matching 'foo.x', 'foo.x.y', etc. then the code::